cihai/cihai/docs/design-and-planning/2013/spec.md

 Early iterations of Cihai focused on external API as a first.
 Every data set was to be a plugin.

-The idea was, [Hanzi][hanzi], a similar project in nodejs could share a similar API and datasets could be universal.
+The idea was, [Hanzi], a similar project in nodejs could share a similar API and datasets could be universal.
 The potential would be to provide two high-quality libraries for python and node, which are extendable to new data sets and reduce duplication.